konveyor/tackle-container-advisor/README.md

 <!-- ``` -->

-## Running TCA with a new Knowledge Base or a new version of Knowledge Base
+## Running TCA with a new version of Knowledge Base

 Please perform the following steps.